 Such unhealthy competition results in smaller or no bulbs at all.
 So to make your cultivation worthy, know the optimum distance required by Onions.

-2 to 4 inches apart in a 12 to 15 inches apart row
+Seeds | 1 inches apart for greens 2 inches apart for small to medium bulb 4 to 6 inches apart for large bulbs | 2 to 4 inches apart in a 12 to 15 inches apart row |

-Transplants2 to 3 inches apart6 inches apart with 12 to 18 inches between rows
+Transplants | 2 to 3 inches apart | 6 inches apart with 12 to 18 inches between rows |

 Take reference from the video for a visual aid!